PeterHall16/Go/README.md

 ## 6/16/2019 Update
 I will no longer be adding to this repository indefinitely, as it is more efficient for me to include my learning processes with the Go projects I am currently working on.

+## 6/25/2019 Update
+I actually will be using this repository a little bit.